-Name Units Values Notes Site Name None 30 characters (including spaces) The "Site Name" is displayed on the web server "Dashboard" page in the "System" section.
-Number of iPMs (Rectifiers) None 1-4 (4-slot chassis) 1-8 (8-slot chassis) 1-16 (16-slot chassis) Select the number of iPMs installed in the chassis.
+Name Units Valid Values Notes Site Name None 32 characters (including spaces) The "Site Name" is displayed on the web server "Dashboard" page in the "System" section.
+Number of iPMs (Rectifiers) None 1-2 (2-slot chassis) 1-4 (4-slot chassis) Select the number of iPMs installed in the chassis.
 This setting is used to detect "iPM Communication Lost" faults and the maximum DC output current allowed for the charger system.
-Nominal DC Output Voltage V 24, 48, or 130 Read-only setting is automatically selected based on the DC output voltage of the initial iPM installed in an empty chassis.
+Nominal DC Output Voltage V 12 or 24 Read-only setting is automatically selected based on the DC output voltage of the initial iPM installed in an empty chassis.
 This setting is used to detect "iPM Incorrect DC Voltage" faults if an iPM of the incorrect voltage is inserted into the chassis.
 DC Cable Gauge AWG 0-14 Used for DC cable compensation to automatically adjust the DC output voltage to compensate for voltage drop across the DC cables when the Remote Battery Voltage option is not being used.
 This must be set properly for the cable that is used in order for local voltage sense to work properly.
 DC Cable Length ft 1-100 Enter the DC cable length between the charger output terminals and the battery pack in a single direction only.
 Used for DC cable compensation to automatically adjust the DC output voltage to compensate for voltage drop across the DC cables when the Remote Battery Voltage option is not being used.
 This must be set properly for the cable that is used in order for local voltage sense to work properly.
 Remote Battery Temperature None Disabled or Enabled "Enabled" must be selected in order to use the "BATTERY TEMP SENSOR" input on the UIM connected to a battery temperature sensor to measure the temperature of the battery pack.
-The "Temperature Compensation (TC)" setting must be enabled on the web server "Configuration >> Charger Profile" page for the charge profile to be temperature compensated.
-Remote Battery Voltage None Disabled or Enabled "Enabled" must be selected in order to use the "REMOTE DC VOLTAGE" input on the UIM to sense the DC voltage at the end of the Remote Battery Sense cable that is connected to the battery instead of the cable drop adjust voltage at the battery terminals Temperature Units None °C or °F The selected temperature units are used throughout the web server.
+The "Temperature Compensation (TC)" setting must be enabled on the web server "Configuration >> Charger Profile" page for the charge profile to be temperature Remote Battery Voltage None Disabled or Enabled compensated.
+"Enabled" must be selected in order to use the "REMOTE DC VOLTAGE" input on the UIM to sense the DC voltage at the end of the Remote Battery Sense cable that is connected to the battery instead of the cable drop adjust voltage at the battery terminals Temperature Units None °C or °F The selected temperature units are used throughout the web server.
 Start Delay minutes 0-1440 When AC input power is applied to the charger, the start of the charge cycle will be delayed by this number of minutes.
 THIS FEATURE IS CURRENTLY NOT ACTIVE.

-Power Saving Mode None Disabled or Enabled When "Enabled" is selected, the minimum number of iPMs will be on to source the required DC output current.
-When "Disabled" is selected, the iPMs are all on and will evenly source the DC output current.
+Output Current Balancing None Disabled or Enabled When "Enabled" is selected, the iPMs evenly source the DC output current.
+When "Disabled" is selected, the minimum number of iPMs will be used that are required to source the DC output current.
+THIS FEATURE IS CURRENTLY NOT ACTIVE.
 Confirm Local Presence Time minutes 1-20 The amount of time in minutes that web server changes can be made after the "CONFIRM LOCAL PRESENCE" button has been physically pressed on the UIM.
 After this time has expired, the "Confirm Local Presence" button must be pressed again to make additional web server changes.
-Manual-Off Auto Override Time Minutes 0-240 The amount of time in minutes before the DC output is turned back on after it was shut off using the manual off button on the dashboard.
-If set to zero, the feature is disabled and the output will stay off until manually turned back on.
-Note: If this feature is activated (non-zero) and the battery voltage has dropped to a level below the voltage trigger level, the output will automatically turn back on.
-This trigger level is 0.02 volts per cell above the alarm setting for Battery voltage low.